Is becoming a cost estimator right for me?

 Still unsure if becoming a cost estimator is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a cost estimator or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Cost Estimator

 For manufacturing cost estimators, a degree in manufacturing engineering, physical science, mathematics, or statistics would be advisable.
 There are a few exceptions where employers will hire an individual with a business-related discipline, such as business, finance, or accounting.

 Generally, employers will only hire individuals that have already worked in the particular industry in which they are seeking a job.
 A good way to get this experience is by working in the industry in another position, or by doing an internship.

 Some employers require individuals to be certified.
 Organizations that offer certification are the American Society of Professional Estimators, the Association for the Advancement of Cost Estimating International, and the Society of Cost Estimating and Analysis.